Add decking to your house

 • it's located at the back of your house

-• the height of the floor level isn't any higher than 0.5 metres above ground level
+• the height of the floor level is not any higher than 0.5 metres above ground level

-• the total height, including any attached structures or roof, isn't any higher than 2.5 metres above ground level
+• the total height, including any attached structures or roof, is not any higher than 2.5 metres above ground level

 Planning permission

-If the decking you want to build doesn't meet the conditions for permitted development, you have to apply for planning permission.
+If the decking you want to add is not permitted development, you must apply for planning permission.

 Warning